Links on Android Authority may earn us a commission. Learn more.

 Some of the Android Authority team have Surfshark as their go-to VPN, citing the combination of performance and affordability.
 You do indeed get a lot of bang for your buck, and unlike most providers, Surfshark lets you use unlimited devices on your subscription.
 A host of features includes 15 Netflix libraries, a no-logging policy, and a kill switch.
 Over 63 countries host more than 1,700 servers.

 At $12.95 per month, Surfshark doesn’t sound like an affordable option, but most people take advantage of longer subscriptions.
 Right now, the 24-month is available for a one-off fee of $59.76, working out to a mere $2.49 per month, and you’ll get another three months thrown in for free.
 It’s superb value and refundable within the first 30 days if you’re not happy.

-IPVanish doesn’t stand out, but it’s a solid choice.
+IPVanish doesn’t stand out among the VPN deals, but it’s a solid choice.
 Good speeds, over 1,400 servers in more than 75 locations, and unlimited bandwidth all add to the package.

 It’s US-based, which might appeal to the patriot in you compared to other VPNs based in places like Panama and the British Virgin Islands.
 There’s a reason those providers choose those countries though.
 The US is a Five Eyes jurisdiction, meaning authorities can theoretically demand your personal information and share it with the UK, Canada, New Zealand, and Australia.
 Still, the deals are well worth a look.
 Plus they all include 250GB of SugarSync cloud storage.

 Read more: IPVanish review

-CyberGhost offers a solid all-round package, which explains it’s customer base of over 10 million users.
+CyberGhost offers a solid all-around package, which explains its customer base of over 10 million users.
 The Romanian-based provider offers a no-logging policy, dedicated servers for streaming services such as Netflix, and over 6,300 VPN servers located in 90 countries.

 CyberGhost is confident you’ll be satisfied.
 Its 45-day money-back guarantee is more generous than most of the providers, but ensure you check the small print — some of these guarantees are invalidated if you go over a data limit.
 CyberGhost even gives you 24 hours for free.